ndrmeda-s/Avulscan/README.md

 # Description

-**Avulscan** is a lightweight, enterprise-ready full-stack cybersecurity web application built entirely within an Android environment using **Termux**.
-This tool performs automated network port scanning, analyzes critical HTTP security headers, and generates dynamic, executive-grade PDF audit reports with vector statistical visualizations.
+**Avulscan** is a full-stack security assessment tool designed for educational use on pre-authorized assets.
+Leveraging FastAPI and Docker, it modularly scans for open ports, evaluates HTTP security headers, and outputs PDF audit reports.
+Compatible with **Desktop** and **Termux** environments.

 ---